pagaldilz/ai-agent-chat-with-qif-files/IMPLEMENTATION_STATUS.md

 - **Anomaly Detection**: Automatic identification of suspicious transactions with risk scoring
 - **Cash Flow Forecasting**: Predictive analysis with safe-to-spend calculations and bill projections
 - **Investment Analytics**: Comprehensive portfolio analysis with asset allocation and performance tracking
+- **Transfer Intelligence**: Automatic detection of account transfers with net cash flow calculations
+- **Budget Planning**: AI-powered budget suggestions and goal tracking with progress monitoring
 - **Multi-Source Support**: Better data organization and lineage
-- **User Experience**: Intuitive navigation between chat and 5 analysis features
+- **User Experience**: Intuitive navigation between chat and 7 analysis features
 - **Security Intelligence**: Proactive detection of unusual spending patterns
 - **Visual Analytics**: Charts and graphs for better financial data understanding

+## 🏆 FINAL ACHIEVEMENT

-The implementation successfully addresses 8 of the 10 high-priority features from the enhancement plan (80% completion), providing comprehensive financial intelligence capabilities including pattern recognition, data quality improvements, security monitoring, predictive analytics, and investment management.
+**100% COMPLETION** - All 10 high-priority features from the enhancement plan have been successfully implemented, creating a comprehensive financial intelligence platform that transforms the QIF Agent from a basic chat interface into a sophisticated financial analysis tool with pattern recognition, predictive analytics, investment management, transfer intelligence, and financial planning capabilities.